-The maintenance required for the RECOUP Drain+ Compact is very minimal, however, it is recommended to clean the unit periodically to avoid any reduction in efficiency.
+The maintenance required for the RECOUP Drain+ Duo is very minimal, however, it is recommended to clean the unit periodically to avoid any reduction in efficiency.
 This cleaning will remove any build-up of soap and dirt residue on the inside of the copper pipe where the waste water passes.

-To clean, remove the Drain+ Compact lid (Grate) with the provided hook (Take care as Stainless steel can be susceptible to scratching).
-Ensure that the lid and the distribution plate below are clear of debris, as the distribution plate is vital in maintaining the efficiency of the RECOUP Drain+ Compact.
+To clean, remove the cover plate ensuring that the cover plate and the distribution plate below are clear of debris, as the distribution plate is vital in maintaining the efficiency of the RECOUP Drain+ Duo.
 If required, the copper heat exchanger can also be cleaned using a soft brush and if needed, some household degreaser in a spray bottle.
 Once cleaned, replace the lid and rinse thoroughly with warm water from the shower.